adhearsion/adhearsion-website/docs/source/call-controllers.md

 ### #ask

-Simple collection of a response from the caller couldn't be easier in Adhearsion.
-CallController provides the #ask method, which allows combining a question (rendered as above) with gathering a DTMF response.
+CallController provides the #ask method, which simplifies input by combining a prompt (rendered as above) with gathering a response.

-This is best demonstrated by example:

 <pre class="brush: ruby;">
 class MyController < Adhearsion::CallController